sebastianspicker/notewitness/README.md

 A working tree for notewitness with an evolving implementation history.

 ## Overview
-notewitness records the stable project shape and the work still worth checking.
+notewitness keeps setup, verification, and known limitations in one place.

 ## Status
 Lifecycle stage: core-build-out.
-The useful early notes have been carried forward.
+Earlier setup detail now lives in maintained guidance.

 ## Usage
 - Made the release assumptions easier to check later.